tue-mps/refnetplusplus/README.md

 ## Running the code

 ### Training
-Run the following to train the model.
+Run the following to train the model from scratch.
 Please check the `config/config_fusion.json` before training.
-REFNet++ in multi-tasking model will be chosen by default.
+REFNet++ in multi-tasking mode will be chosen by default.
+To train only one task, then set the `DetectionHead` or `SegmentationHead` to `True` appropriately.

 ```bash
 $ python 1-Train.py
 ```

 ### Evaluation
 To evaluate the model performance, please load the trained model and run:
 ```bash
 $ python 2-Evaluation.py
 ```

 ### Testing
 To obtain qualitative results, please load the trained model and run:
 ```bash